originphp/user_authentication/README.md

 ## Testing The Plugin

-The controller integration test requires your `AppController` loads the `AuthComponent`, but other tests will run fine without this.
+The controller integration test requires your `AppLicationcontroller` loads the `AuthComponent`, but other tests will run fine without this.

 Load the schema for the `UserAuthentication` plugin and queues into the test database